 Prestigio Multiphone 5550 Duo review: cameras

 The Prestigio Multiphone 5550 Duo has two cameras, a front-facing 2Mp device for selfies and a 13Mp rear-facing camera.
 More specifically, this main camera is an 8.0Mp sensor interpolated to 13Mp, AF with Sony IMX179 sensor.
-(See also: Best selfie smartphones of 2015: The 10 best phones for taking selfies.)
+(See also: Best selfie smartphones: The 10 best phones for taking selfies.)

 It's actually pretty decent.
 Not likely to replace your DSLR any time soon, but certainly a worthy smartphone camera.
 We've included test shots and video below so you can make up your own mind.
 Click the images to view them at full size.

 Prestigio Multiphone 5550 Duo review: extras